 Reaching HOPE aspires to protect future generations through empowering today's families to end the cycle of violence and strive for a safe and peaceful community.

-When Ambra and Aubrey first met, they were working as therapists in a community mental health center.
-They thoroughly enjoyed the clients they had, but struggled with not being able to do the trauma work they had both been trained to do.
-When they branched out and founded Reaching HOPE, it was with the express intent to continue working with trauma survivors, and do that work in a way that both helped people heal and that felt rewarding and sustainable to the two of them.
+When we (Ambra Born and Aubrey Austin) first met, we were working as therapists in a community mental health center.
+We thoroughly enjoyed their clients, but struggled with not being able to do the trauma work we had been trained to do.
+When we branched out and founded Reaching HOPE, it was with the express intent to continue working with trauma survivors, and do that work in a way that helped people heal and that felt rewarding and sustainable to us.
 While that focus has not changed, our therapy approach and our ability to reach far beyond those initial goals has drastically expanded.

 We started to contemplate what could be accomplished if we instead helped this family find safety from all abusive members, treated all of the victimizations of both the children and the mother, and empowered this mother to pave the way toward stability for herself and her children.
 This entailed recognizing that we were asking something unrealistic of Ms. Miller (to apply the skills taught in therapy with her children at home) given the ongoing trauma she was experiencing.
 Instead, we shifted focus on helping her seek safety from the current abuse, creating stability for her two children, and building a closer connection between the three of them in which they could trust and rely on one another when encountering struggles.
 Without this foundational family stability, individual therapy for the children would have only reduced trauma symptoms at best, and most certainly would not have accomplished long-lasting healing or resiliency, or built up the family's strength and protection from future abuse.